Skip to content

 Traditional applications store all users in one database and rely on application-level access control to keep data separate. tulpa does not do this.
 There is no central user table, no shared connection store, no aggregated analytics database.

-Each Durable Object is a self-contained unit.
+Each container is a self-contained unit.
 The only way data moves between users is through the agent-to-agent protocol, which requires explicit permission and produces a signed audit trail.

 Encrypted agent-to-agent messages